 Here you can see a nice video of the Urginea Maritima plants at Tel Yodfat, taken by Yermi Ben Tzvi:

 Rosh Hashanah is a wonderful holiday that fuels us with new energy for the upcoming year.
 Besides the 5 ways mentioned, try to join a local family for their Rosh Hashanah seder.
 It might be difficult to find, but if you happen to stumble upon a local feast, it’s the best way to experience the holiday.
-This is how my Rosh Hashanah usually looks like.

 Have a nice holiday in Israel!